- HEALTH INFORMATION

 Send a Tweet-a-day with our 31 Days of Tweets.

-Based on the survey findings, the Preeclampsia Foundation’s theme for the 2014 Preeclampsia Awareness Month is: Take the Preeclampsia Pledge – Know the Symptoms.
+The Preeclampsia Foundation’s theme for the 2015 Preeclampsia Awareness Month is: Take the Preeclampsia Pledge – Know the Symptoms.
 Spread the Word.

 It's also important to know that some women with preeclampsia have NO symptoms or they "just don’t feel right."
 If you have a sense that something's wrong, even without symptoms, trust yourself and contact your healthcare provider immediately.